redhat-appdev-practice/spring-data-openapi-templates/README.md

           allOf:
             - $ref: '#/components/schemas/Skill'
     ```
-  * `x-java-getter-annotations`: Can be used on any property of a Schema Type which is not just a reference to another type
+  * `x-extra-annotation`: is built into the upstream and can be used on any property of a Schema Type which is not just a reference to another type
-  * `x-java-setter-annotations`: Can be used on any property of a Schema Type which is not just a reference to another type
+  * `x-setter-extra-annotation`: is built into the upstream and can be used on any property of a Schema Type which is not just a reference to another type

 ## Usage